Zeolite in agriculture

 -

 Results : Zeolite improved soil structure by promoting aeration and permeability.
-This soil amendment had positive effects on the plant root system and its ability to absorb water and nutrients.
+This soil improvement had positive effects on the root system of plants and their ability to absorb water and nutrients.

 -

-Objective : To evaluate the effects of zeolite on physical soil structure and long-term soil quality.
+Objective of the study : To assess the effects of zeolite on the physical soil structure and long-term soil quality.

 -